BharathVishal/Message-communication-using-Wearable-Data-Layer-for-Android-Wear-OS/README.md

-# Message communication using Wearable Data Layer
+# Message communication using Wearable Data Layer - Android/Wear OS

 A two way message communication app for Wear OS that makes use of Wearable data layer.
 Send/receive messages from your wearable/mobile device.